Spain from Basque Country to Albarracin

 The next highlight of the tour is of a different nature: the monastery of Veruela.
 Walk around, take your time and stand in awe at its beauty.

 We continue along the river Tage where we can have a dive to freshen up.
-From here we climb into the mountains of the Sierra de Albarracin to an altitude of 1800 mtrs, where it can be quite cool even in the middle of summer.
+From here we climb into the mountains of the Sierra de Albarracin to an altitude of 1800 mtrs.

 Albarracin is a very nice medieval village, where it’s lovely to spend some time wandering around.
 As we approach it, the road takes one last turn and we see it in the valley.
 Just fantastic.